lukeab/linuxcommands/README.md

 # linuxcommands
 Little repo of funky commands, in development, bash python ruby or whatever.

+mfatool is only tool right nowfirst tool, still to come(idea list):
+ * aws account cluster ssh wrapper
+ * some zsh plugins for github

+####Installation
+Unless the system gets much more advanced I suggest just cloning the repo, then symlink scripts to your path( eg. ~/bin ) as needed.

 ##Tools